vyakart/library-rotator/README.md

 We welcome protocol design feedback, governance playbooks, and tooling contributions.
 Reach out via issues or community channels to coordinate work.

 ## License
-OLP is released under the MIT License.
+OLP is released under the GNU GPL 3.0 License.
 See `LICENSE` for details.